 - Don't forget to eat and drink.
 Your brain needs fuel to function.
 Eat the day of the test and drink plenty of water.
 Avoid sugary drinks such as soda pop, which can cause your blood sugar to peak and then drop, or caffeinated beverages such as energy drinks or coffee, which can increase anxiety.

 - Get some exercise.
 Regular aerobic exercise, and exercising on exam day, can release tension.

 - Get plenty of sleep.
 Sleep is directly related to academic performance.
 Preteens and teenagers especially need to get regular, solid sleep.
 But adults need a good night's sleep, too, for optimal work performance.

 - Test anxiety.
-Anxiety Disorders Association of America. http://www.adaa.org/living-with-anxiety/children/test-anxiety.
+Anxiety and Depression Association of America. www.adaa.org/living-with-anxiety/children/test-anxiety.
 Accessed July 28, 2014.

 - Quinn BL, et al. Strategies to reduce nursing student test anxiety: A literature review.
 Journal of Nursing Education.
 2017;56:145.